 - Who am I that engages in these activities and interests?

-By reclaiming our attention and clearing our awareness in this way, we can start to be present and discover our deeper identity of being that exists behind our thoughts, emotions, roles, and behaviourâbehind even our constructed personality.
+As we reclaim our attention and clear our awareness in this way, we can start to be present to our deeper identity of being that exists behind our thoughts, emotions, roles, and behaviourâbehind even our constructed personality.
 It is this experience that can reshape our personality so that we can become an authentic centre aligned to our true selves with authentic values.
+To support this process, read my posts Finding Your True Self and A Meditation to Find Your True Self.

 Identity and the True Self

-The true self is the place where we are most ourselves, and most in tune with life.
+The true self is the place where we are most ourselves and most in tune with life.
 In it we discover our interconnectedness with all things and realise that the limit of our being is arbitrary.
 We also discover thatâas a personality with a unique history and a unique physical body to anchor itâwe are an individual centre that adds diversity and richness to the whole.
 Thus there are two complementary aspects to our identity: our local individual self and our non-local greater self.

 The conscious integration of these two aspects of identity is the path of authenticity leading to the flourishing of self-realisation.
 It means expressing our own unique individuality to diversify and enrich the whole.
 It also means experiencing our wholeness to inform our identity and integrate it with the rest of life.
 It is a challenging but enriching and fulfilling experience.